New to Grace Church?

-Once a month, you are invited to join us for our community lunch, usually on the third Sunday.
+Following our morning meeting, we would invite you to join us for refreshments.
+From time to time, we have community lunches.
 Sharing a meal together gives you a good opportunity to chat and get to know us better.

 For many, this is one of the favourite parts of our time together, because being church together means more than just turning up for an hour each week and going back home again.
 It’s about relationship with God, each other and those we’ve yet to meet.